jvictorjs/courses-platform/README.md

 >This project was inspired by a one week course from https://www.rocketseat.com.br called "Ignite Lab".
 I didn't create it from scratch, I just adapted the original code for my needs

-Online course plataform for my video lessons.
+Online course platform for my video lessons.

 ### Language